 salt as needed

-thick coconut milk 2 tablespoons (may use little more)
+thick coconut milk 2 tablespoons (or use heavy cream, may use little more if desired)

 garlic powder 1 teaspoon